howltheman/alx-system_engineering-devops/0x01-shell_permissions/README.md

-id -un   : prints the effective username of the current user id -gn   : prints all the groups the current user is part of. sudo chown betty hello :  changes the owner of the file hello to the user betty touch hello : creates empty file called 'hello
+id -un   : prints the effective username of the current user id -gn   : prints all the groups the current user is part of. sudo chown betty hello :  changes the owner of the file hello to the user betty touch hello : creates empty file called 'hello' chmod u+x ./hello : adds execute permission to the owner of the file hello.